 Saint Anthony’s Offers Free Knee & Shoulder Screenings

-ALTON - Area residents who may be suffering from joint pain or discomfort are invited to receive free knee and shoulder screenings on Thursday, January 8, with appointments starting at 5:30 p.m. in the Outpatient Rehab Services at OSF Saint Clare’s Medical Office Building, 815 East Fifth Street.
+(Alton, IL) -- Area residents who may be suffering from joint pain or discomfort are invited to receive free knee and shoulder screenings on Tuesday, June 26, with appointments starting at 5:30 p.m. in the Outpatient Rehab Services at Saint Clare’s Professional Building, 815 East Fifth Street.

-OSF Saint Anthony’s professional rehabilitation staff will assess joint pain, answer questions about activity and exercise, and if needed, recommend options for further diagnosis or treatment in collaboration with the individual’s physician.
+Saint Anthony’s professional rehabilitation staff will assess joint pain, answer questions about activity and exercise, and if needed, recommend options for further diagnosis or treatment in collaboration with each individual’s physician.

 Get The Latest News!